Skip to main content

 • replayability

-Overall, the game's replayability is largely considered low, with many reviewers noting that once the experience is completed, there is little incentive to return.
-While some mention the potential for replay due to randomly generated elements, the lack of objectives and meaningful interactions diminishes its overall value.
-It may appeal to those who appreciate its artistic qualities, but most agree that it offers limited replay opportunities.
+Overall, the consensus on replayability for the game is quite low, with many reviewers noting that once the experience is completed, there is little incentive to return.
+While some mention the potential for replayability due to randomly generated elements and the atmospheric appeal, most agree that the lack of objectives and meaningful interactions significantly diminishes the game's replay value.
+Overall ratings for replayability range from 0 to 8 out of 10, but many suggest it is primarily a one-time experience.

 • “I would say it's replayable for more than a couple of runs if you really like the atmosphere and want to spend more time in the world of the game.”